UKHomeOffice/docker-srrs-tooling/README.md

 # docker-srrs-tooling
-Tooling image with AWS, MySQL cli and few more tools.
+Tooling image with AWS, MySQL cli and a few more tools.
 Once created, pod will continue working till terminated.
 Also contains a sample of Persistent Volume Claim and Drone pipeline.

 Docker image is available from: quay.io/ukhomeofficedigital/srrs-tooling:latest